 As we grow older, our social circles often grow smaller.
 Retirement means we no longer interact with colleagues and community members on a daily basis.
-Changes in our abilities may make going out difficult.
+Changes in our physical abilities may make going out difficult.
 Over time, our friends may move away for new opportunities or to be closer to family.

 All of these factors can inadvertently lead to social isolation and senior depression, which can impact our health, especially as we age.
-Read more about the health benefits of social interaction, to get key senior health tips and to discover pandemic-friendly activities for seniors.
+Keep reading to learn more about the health benefits of social interaction, to get key senior health tips and to discover pandemic-friendly activities for seniors.

 Maintain Your Health with Social Interactions

 Senior or elderly loneliness is a risk factor for functional and cognitive decline.
-Increased social isolation can be detrimental to seniors emotionally and physically.
+Increased social isolation can be detrimental to seniors, both emotionally and physically.
 In fact, senior isolation is a major risk factor for premature death according to The National Institute on Aging.
 This is why we can’t stress enough the importance of socialization in adults and seniors alike.

 How can regular social activities, like talking to friends or connecting with family, help your health?
 Let’s find out.

 1. Lower risk of dementia.

 Talking on the phone, going to a book club, seeing family over the holidays—all of these things are good for your brain health!
-Studies have shown that seniors who have active social lives may lower their risk of memory loss and dementia.
+Studies have shown that seniors who maintain active social lives may lower their risk of memory loss and dementia.